Categories

 As mentioned above, an average bank transfer takes up to 3 days to settle, which is because of the lack of proper infrastructure.
 The antique financial infrastructure makes moving money around a hassle for both consumers and banks.

 Something as simple as a bank transfer has to go through several intermediaries and comply with a series of compliance requirements for payment completion.
-Blockchain technology works as a decentralized “ledger” of the transactions.
+Blockchain technology works as a decentralized “ledger” of transactions.
 Instead of banks utilizing SWIFT to keep track of transactions, interbank blockchain technology can track all the transactions securely.

 Blockchain also supports “atomic” transactions (transactions that are settled as soon as payment is completed).
 The process is opposite to financial systems globally, which clear and settle the transaction after a couple of days.